rackerlabs/technical-blog/_posts/2018-12-06-Introduction-to-load-and-performance-testing-with-gatling-tool.md

 categories:
     - Automation
 ---

 This blog explores the fundamentals of Load and Performance Testing as well as the basics of the Gatling Tool (https://gatling.io).
 Some popular testing tools are also introduced here for load and performance testing, stress testing and web application monitoring.

 <!-- more -->

-## Everything you need to know about load and performance testing
+Without further ado, here is everything you need to know about load and performance testing.

 ### What is performance testing?

 Performance testing is a type of testing to determine the speed, responsiveness, and stability of a computer, network, software program, or device under a workload.
 The goal of performance testing is to ensure that software applications perform well under their expected workload.

 The focus of performance testing is to measure a software application’s speed, stability, reliability, and scalability.